cloud-gov/cg-site/_docs/compliance/domain-standards.md

 The SSL/TLS implementation depends on how your client is reaching cloud.gov, which is either through an AWS load balancer, or through the CDN service based on Amazon CloudFront.

-* [AWS load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#tls13-security-policies) implement the `ELBSecurityPolicy-TLS13-1-2-Ext1-2021-06` SSL/TLS policy.
+* [AWS load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#fips-security-policies) implement the `ELBSecurityPolicy-TLS13-1-2-FIPS-2023-04` SSL/TLS policy.
+This policy leverages the AWS-LC FIPS validated cryptographic module.
+To learn more, see the [AWS-LC Cryptographic Module](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4631) page on the NIST Cryptographic Module Validation Program site.
 * [Amazon CloudFront distributions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/secure-connections-supported-viewer-protocols-ciphers.html#secure-connections-supported-ciphers) implement the `TLSv1.2_2018` policy.

 Our TLS implementation and cipher suites are consistent with [White House Office of Management and Budget's M-15-13](https://https.cio.gov/), the Department of Homeland Security's [Binding Operational Directive 18-01](https://cyber.dhs.gov/bod/18-01/), and [NIST's 800-52r2 Guidelines for TLS Implementations](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf).